followmyutopia/devextreme-documentation/api-reference/50 Common/utils/animationPresets/3 Methods/getPreset(name).md

 ===================================================================

 <!--shortDescription-->
-Returns the configuration of the animation found in the animation repository by the specified name for the current device.
+Gets the configuration of an animation with a specific name.
 <!--/shortDescription-->

 <!--paramName1-->name<!--/paramName1-->
 <!--paramType1-->String<!--/paramType1-->
 <!--paramDescription1-->
-The name of the requested animation configuration.
+The animation's name.
 <!--/paramDescription1-->

 <!--fullDescription-->